 Get a bursary or salary to help with your training year

-If you have worked for three years or more since graduating, you may qualify for a salary.
-This will be based on the national Unqualified Teacher Scale, and your school will pay for your tuition fees.
+If you have worked for three years or more since graduating, you may qualify for a salary and your school will pay for your tuition fees.
 The exact amount you receive will depend on the school you work in, the location of that school, and the kind of work you have already done before.

 Regardless of the funding route, all trainees receive the same amount of training and support.